Carmengar/Cystic_fibrosis_-analysis/README.md

 # MRA_cystic-fibrosis
 Here is described the code used in the analysis and visualization of metaproteomics data of cystic fibrosis microbiota samples using Rstudio.
 [Phyloseq package](https://joey711.github.io/phyloseq/) was used as the main tool.
+The R script can be found here

 ## Creating the physeq object
 The raw MS proteomics data have been submitted to the [ProteomeXchange Consortium](http://www.proteomexchange.org) via the Proteomics Identifications Database (PRIDE) partner repository, with the database identifier [PXD029284](https://www.ebi.ac.uk/pride/archive/projects/PXD029284) [^1].